stfc/PSyclone/doc/user_guide/dynamo0p3.rst

 Transformations
 ---------------

-This section describes the dynamo-api-specific transformations.
+This section describes the Dynamo0.3-API-specific transformations.
 In all cases, excepting **Dynamo0p3RedundantComputationTrans** and **Dynamo0p3AsyncHaloExchangeTrans**, these transformations are specialisations of generic transformations described in the :ref:`transformations` section.
-The difference between these transformations and the generic ones is that these perform dynamo-api-specific checks to make sure the transformations are valid.
+The difference between these transformations and the generic ones is that these perform Dynamo0.3-API-specific checks to make sure the transformations are valid.
 In practice these transformations perform the required checks then call the generic ones internally.

-The use of the dynamo-api-specific transformations is exactly the same as the equivalent generic ones in all cases excepting **DynamoLoopFuseTrans**.
+The use of the Dynamo0.3-API-specific transformations is exactly the same as the equivalent generic ones in all cases excepting **DynamoLoopFuseTrans**.
 In this case an additional optional argument **same_space** has been added to the **apply** method.
-The reason for this is to allow loop fusion when one or more of the iteration-spaces is determined by a function space that is unknown by PSyclone at compile time.
-This is the case when the **ANY_SPACE_????** function space is specified in the Kernel metadata.
-By default PSyclone will not allow loop fusion if it does not know the spaces are the same.
-The **same_space** option allows the user to specify that the spaces are the same.
+The reason for this is to allow loop fusion when one or more of the iteration spaces is determined by a function space that is unknown by PSyclone at compile time.
+This is the case when the ``ANY_SPACE_n`` function space is specified in the Kernel metadata.
+The ``same_space=True`` option allows the user to specify that the spaces are the same.
 This option should therefore be used with caution.
-Note, if PSyclone knows the spaces are different this option has no effect and the transformation will always raise an exception.
+PSyclone will raise an error if **same_space** is used when at least one of the function spaces is not ``ANY_SPACE_n``.
+As a general rule PSyclone will not allow loop  fusion if it does not know the spaces are the same.
+The exception are loops over discontinuous spaces (see :ref:`dynamo0.3-function-space` for list of discontinuous function spaces) for which loop fusion is allowed (unless the loop bounds become different due to a prior transformation).

 The **Dynamo0p3RedundantComputationTrans** and
 **Dynamo0p3AsyncHaloExchange** transformations are only valid for the